ckhung/sel-lambda/README.md

 Additional notes about the process:
 1. I had issues with ```aws lambda update-function-code ...``` .
 In my working cycle of updating .py, rebuilding the docker image, sending it to ECR, and testing, the version that aws lambda runs seems to be 1 or 2 versions lagging behind.
 I use ```aws lambda get-function --query 'Configuration.ImageUri' ...``` to verify that aws lambda sees the same image as the one I have in my local desktop.
 Somehow the problem goes away when I do this.
 2. The wait (```sleep 10```) between two aws lambda invocations in the loop is essential.
 Immediate successive invocations may result in SessionNotCreatedException regardless of the lambda resource (memory and disk) allocation.
+3. Different repositories in the ECR do not share images among them!
+Use just a single repository with different tags if you want to create several (perhaps unrelated) scrapers based on the same version of selenium.

 Notes about albscraper.py:
 1. This script can be tested locally.
 My desktop is debian trixie.
 I have installed chromium and chromium-driver, and created two sym links: ```ln -s /usr/bin/chromium chrome``` and ```ln -s /usr/bin/chromedriver /opt/chromedriver``` so that these executables have the same paths as their counterparts in the docker image.